Concepción Arenal: Life

 Her father, Ángel del Arenal y de la Cuesta, was a liberal military officer who was often imprisoned for his ideology and opposition to the regime of Ferdinand VII.
 He fell ill in prison and died in 1829, when Concepción was aged 9.
 She moved to Armaño (Cantabria) with her mother, María Concepción Ponte Mandiá Tenreiro, and then to Madrid in 1834, to attend the school of the Count of Tepa.
-Against her mother's wishes in 1841 she went to law school at the Central University (now the Complutense University of Madrid), becoming the first woman in Spain to attend university, where she was forced to wear masculine attire.
+Against her mother's wishes in 1841 she went to law school at the Central University (now the Complutense University of Madrid), becoming the first woman in Spain to attend university.
+She secretly disguised herself in masculine attire as all Spanish universities forbade women to attend studies at that time.
 She also attended political and literary debates, unheard of at the time for a woman.

 She graduated and in 1848 she married lawyer and writer Fernando García Carrasco.
 They had three children: a daughter that died shortly after birth, and two sons, Fernando (b.
 1850) and Ramón (b.
 1852).
 In her later years, her health being a permanent cause of concern, Concepción Arenal lived with her son Fernando and Fernando's second wife, Ernestina Winter.

 Concepción Arenal and her husband collaborated closely on the liberal newspaper Iberia until Fernando's death in 1859.
 Penniless she was forced to sell all her possessions in Armaño and moved into the house of violinist and composer Jesús de Monasterio in Potes, Cantabria, where in 1859 she founded the feminist group Conference of Saint Vincent de Paul in order to help the poor.
 Two years later the Academy of Moral Sciences and Politics awarded her a prize for her work La beneficencia, la filantropía y la caridad [Beneficence, philanthropy and charity].
 It was the first time the Academy gave the prize to a woman.

 In later years she published poetry books and essays such as Cartas á los Delincuentes [Letters to delinquents] (1865), “Ode against slavery” (1866), El reo, el pueblo y el verdugo, o, La ejecución pública de la pena de muerte [Convicts, the people and the executioner, or, The execution of the death sentence] (1867).
 In 1868 she was named Inspector of Women's Correctional Houses and in 1871 began fourteen years of collaboration with the Madrid-based magazine The Voice of Charity.

 In 1872 she founded the Construction Beneficiary, a society dedicated to building cheap houses for workers.
 She also worked with the Red Cross helping the injured of the Carlist War, working in a hospital in Miranda de Ebro, later being named Secretary General of the Red Cross between 1871 and 1872.
 In 1877 she published Penitentiary Studies.

 Concepción Arenal died the morning of 4 February 1893 of chronic bronchitis in Vigo, where she was buried a day later.
 Her epitaph is her personal motto: "To virtue, to life, to science."